hanami/guides/content/v2.2/database/relations.md

 ```

 <p class="convention">
-  Alternately, if there were located in the Main slice it would be in <strong>slices/main/relations</strong>
+  Alternately, if there were located in a Main slice it would be in <strong>slices/main/relations</strong>
 </p>

 All registered relations for the slice are available under the **relations** namespace.
 For instance, if we have `books`, `authors`, `publishers`, and `languages` as relations, we can expect the following keys: